 Mark was gutted that it was closed while we were there.
 They plan to re-open it in 2024 after completing repairs.
 It was built in 1906, so I would guess they have quite a bit of maintenance to do.
 (I had no intension of going up on that thing — 592 feet!
 Built in 1906!
 A big Nope from me.)
 Get all the details here: https://www.newport.gov.uk/heritage/en/Transporter-Bridge/Transporter-Bridge.aspx

 When we were at the Forest Feastival (https://idealcaretech.com/feasting-in-the-forest/) near Bridgend, we came across Ogmore Castle.
 Basically a ruin today it was built in the early 12th century.
 There’s a path of stepping stones (Stepsau Teilo) across the River Ewenny someone told us that supposedly the Romans used then they had a camp here.
 Not sure if that’s true, couldn’t confirm.
 We watched many people wading into the cold water to try the slippery stones.
 Watched, did not attempt.
 Read more here https://en.wikipedia.org/wiki/Ogmore_Castle

 Random Cool Things in Newport

 We enjoyed our stay in Newport.
 It’s close to many interesting places in Wales and it has it’s own history and charm.
-We enjoyed visiting the Tiny Rebel brewery and had our first Nando’s visit.
+We enjoyed visiting the Tiny Rebel brewery, Mark had possibly the best grilled cheese sandwich ever at Holy Cheezus, and we had our first Nando’s visit.
 (How have we missed Nando’s??)